pdxmele/python-geodata-bffs/presentation.md

 You can follow a similar approach when starting with XML or raw CSV data too--just parse it, put it in a dictionary, and assemble valid GeoJSON with only the features and attributes that you want to keep.
 You can also run mathematical or geographical operations on your features, creating circles around points or modifying them in other ways.

-If you have a lot of data (like the whole OpenStreetMap planet), just add some newlines around pseudo-dictionary objects and switch to reading and writing the data line-by-line.
+If you have a lot of data (like the whole OpenStreetMap planet), just add some newlines around dictionary-like objects and switch to reading and writing the data line-by-line.

 Finally, because it's just a dictionary, it's easy to create tests for the data.
 You can: